Copernicon/bacon/modules/core/docs/dev/api.md

 <br>

 ### `POST /core/api/v0/validate-session`
-Validates a user session (checks if `token` is valid and not expired).
+Validates a user session (checks if the `token` is valid and not expired).

 > <br>
 >